opencb/cellbase/README.md

 CellBase
 ========

-High-Performance NoSQL database and RESTful web services to access to most relevant biological data.
+High-Performance scalable NoSQL database and RESTful web services to access to most relevant biological data.

 This repository comes from a major rewrite and refactoring done from previous versions, old code can be found at: https://github.com/opencb-cloud

 CONTACT
 -------
   You can contact any of the following developers:

-    * Javier Lopez (fjavier@bioinfomgp.org)
-    * Ignacio Medina (imedina@ebi.ac.uk)
+    * Ignacio Medina (im411@cam.ac.uk)
+    * Javier Lopez (fjlopez@ebi.ac.uk)
+    * Pablo Arce (pablo.arce@bioinfomgp.org)

 DOWNLOAD